OpenCHAMI/tutorial-2025/Instance_Preparation.md

 For our S3 gateway, we use minio which we'll define as a quadlet and start.

 Like all the openchami services, we create a container definition in `/etc/containers/systemd/`.
-Note that minio makes some network assumptions in this file.

 ```yaml
 # minio.container